xReapex/TwitterBotDashboard/README.md

 - :fire: This application requires Node.js modules and dependencies to run.
 If Node.js modules are not installed (``node_modules`` directory doesn't exists), run ``npm install``.
 These modules must be installed !

-- Configure ``.env`` file.
+- :lock: Configure ``.env`` file.
 (You can also change the server port or the connection variables when the application is launched, the server refreshes itself !)

 - :rocket: Run the application with ``npm run start`` or by launch ``start.bat``.